tldr-pages/tldr/pages/windows/robocopy.md

 # robocopy

 > Robust File and Folder Copy.
-By default Robocopy will only copy a file if the source and destination have different time stamps or different file sizes.
+> By default files will only be copied if the source and destination have different time stamps or different file sizes.

 - Copy all .jpg and .bmp files from one directory to another: